liamshatzel/heat-method/README.md

 # The Heat Method for Distance Computation

-This project implements the heat method for distance computation outlined in the paper *The Heat Method for Distance Computation* by Crane et. al. The code is structured similarly to the heat method algorithm described in the paper:
+This project implements the heat method for distance computation outlined in the paper *The Heat Method for Distance Computation* by Crane et. al. Specifically, this project focuses on the implementation for the method over **triangle meshes**.
+The code is structured similarly to the heat method algorithm described in the paper:

 1. Integrate the heat flow $\dot{u} = \Delta u$ for some fixed time $t$
 2. Evaluate the vector field $X = - \nabla u / | \nabla u|$